foundryvtt/dnd5e/wiki/Compendium-Browser.md

 ## Source Configuration

-GMs have the option for modify what sources appear in the compendium browser, customizing which specific compendiums are offered by different modules.
-These options using the "Configure Sources" button in the system settings or the gear on the top right of the compendium browser itself.
+GMs have the option to modify what sources appear in the compendium browser, customizing which specific compendiums are offered by different modules.
+These options are available using the "Configure Sources" button in the system settings or the gear on the top right of the compendium browser itself.

 ![Compendium Browser - Configure Sources](https://raw.githubusercontent.com/foundryvtt/dnd5e/publish-wiki/wiki/images/compendium-browser/configure-sources.jpg)